IHE/ITI.MHD/input/pagecontent/ITI-65.md

 #### 2:3.65.5.1 Security Audit Considerations

-The security audit criteria are similar to those for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction as this transaction does export a document.
+The security audit criteria are similar to those for the Provide and Register Document Set-b [\[ITI-41\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction as this transaction does export a document.

 ##### 2:3.65.5.1.1 Document Source Audit

-The Document Source when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Provide Audit Bundle Source Audit Event Log](StructureDefinition-IHE.MHD.ProvideBundle.Audit.Source.html).
+The Document Source, when grouped with ATNA Secure Node or Secure Application Actor, shall be able to record a [Provide Audit Bundle Source Audit Event Log](StructureDefinition-IHE.MHD.ProvideBundle.Audit.Source.html).
 [Audit Example for a Provide Bundle Transaction from source perspective](AuditEvent-ex-auditProvideBundle-source.html).

 ##### 2:3.65.5.1.2 Document Recipient Audit

-The Document Recipient when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Provide Audit Bundle Recipient Audit Event Log](StructureDefinition-IHE.MHD.ProvideBundle.Audit.Recipient.html).
+The Document Recipient, when grouped with ATNA Secure Node or Secure Application Actor, shall be able to record a [Provide Audit Bundle Recipient Audit Event Log](StructureDefinition-IHE.MHD.ProvideBundle.Audit.Recipient.html).
 [Audit Example for a Provide Bundle Transaction from recipient perspective](AuditEvent-ex-auditProvideBundle-recipient.html).